theobald-software/theobald-software.github.io/_includes/_content/en/requirements/sap-systems.md

 - SAP systems that don’t run on ABAP systems
 - SAP systems that don't provide RFC connectivity. <br>

-Examples: SAP S/4HANA Cloud Essentials Edition (ES), Business By Design, Business One, Business Objects, Sybase, Ariba, Success Factors, Concur
+Examples: SAP S/4HANA Cloud Public Edition, Business By Design, Business One, Business Objects, Sybase, Ariba, Success Factors, Concur

 ### HANA Database
 You can use Operational Data Provisioning (ODP) to connect the SAP HANA database of an SAP ABAP source system.